fz172/fanfly/_posts/2023-10-01-workbench.md

 This weekend I spent the full 2 days to build a pair of EAA 1000 Workbench.

-I started to buy material a few weeks ago from homedepot.
+I started to buy material a few weeks ago from Home Depot.
 Following the [online instruction](https://www.communitygroundworks.org/sites/default/files/workbench_plans_SA1.pdf), they wants 2 pieces of 4x8 MDF boards.
 My mini-van is simply not big enough, so I opted to use 4 pieces 2x4 MDFs and it worked out fine.